ulisespereira/AttractorDynamics/README.md

 # CapacityFung
 It contains the code for reproducing Fig 4 B-C.
-The same code can be used to perform the parmeter exploration described in the paper for generating Fig 5.
+The same code can be used to perform the parameter exploration described in the paper for generating Fig 5.

 # MaximalCapacity